dnahodil/whostheass/README.md

 ### playAssRound()

-The method called to choose which card(s) to play on an ass round
+The method called to choose which card(s) to play on an ass round.

 <pre>
 public List&lt;Card&gt; playAssRound(